sammyhenningsson/hal_presenter/README.md

   model Post
 end
 ```
 This make it possible to serialize `Post` instances with `HALPresenter.to_hal`.
-HALPresenter will then lookup the right presenter and delegate the serialization to id
+HALPresenter will then lookup the right presenter and delegate the serialization to it
 (which in the case above would be `PostSerializer`).
 ``` ruby
 post = Post.new(*args)